OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

   measurement overheads.
-- A dark green line shows what the execution time would be if the computation exhibited _perfect linear speedup_, that is, if the time on $P$ processors were to be $P$ times smaller than the time it took on $1$ processor.
+- A dark green line shows what the execution time would be if the computation exhibited _perfect linear speedup_, that is, if the time on $P$ processors were to be $P$ times smaller than the time it took on one processor.
 - A teal line shows the heuristic _burdened-dag bound_ of the execution time (the parallel trace of the computation is sometimes also referred to as its directed acyclic graph or dag).
-In the absence of other sources of parallel slowdown such as insufficient memory bandwidth, contention, etc, the burdened-dag bound serves as a heuristic lower bound for the execution time if the parallel computation does not exhibit sufficient parallelism and is not too fine-grained.
+In the absence of other sources of parallel slowdown such as insufficient memory bandwidth, contention, etc., the burdened-dag bound serves as a heuristic lower bound for the execution time if the parallel computation does not exhibit sufficient parallelism and is not too fine-grained.